-LED feedback from sensors: Sensor 1 will change from blinking yellow to blinking green.
-The other sensors continue to blink yellow.
+LED feedback from sensors: Sensor 1 will change from blinking yellow to blinking green (3Hz) for 3 sec. and then change to blinking green slowly (1Hz).
+The other sensors continue to blink yellow (1Hz).
 Continue pressing all the sensors in consecutive order in line 1.